helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Completed freeCodeCamp’s Learn Basic String and Array Methods by Building a Music Player, by doing Steps 31 to 85.

 **Thoughts:** This project allowed me to learn to use the Web Audio API and practice various array and object methods.

+---

+### Day 13: 15 January 2024.
+Monday

+**Today's Progress:**
+- Completed freeCodeCamp’s Learn the Date Object by Building a Date Formatter, by doing all 24 steps.
+- Started the freeCodeCamp’s certification project: Build a Palindrome Checker Project.
+Completed the required functions, but has not styled the page yet.

+**Thoughts:**
+- I got to practice using the `Date()` constructor.
+- Previously I had done the palindrome checker certification project for freeCodeCamp’s Legacy JavaScript Algorithms and Data Structures, but in the updated curriculum I would need to revise my code since the project is now built on a web page.